CoderDoge1108/academic_website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Yifan Zhang (中文: 张一凡, 日本語: チャン・イーファン, Русский: Ифань Чжан) is a Ph.D. student in Computer Science at [Vanderbilt](https://www.vanderbilt.edu/), under the supervision of Prof. Kevin J. Leach and Prof. Yu Huang at [VU-ISIS](https://www.isis.vanderbilt.edu/).
-He is also jointly pursuing the OMSCS at [GaTech](https://www.gatech.edu/).
-Before joining Vanderbilt & GaTech, he earned his B.A., B.Eng., and M.Eng. from [CUP](https://www.cup.edu.cn/english/) at Beijing and worked as a MLE at [JD.com](https://corporate.jd.com/home).
-He has also worked as research intern at [Intel](https://www.intel.com/content/www/us/en/homepage.html) and [TikTok](https://www.bytedance.com/en/), and RA at [HKU](https://www.hku.hk/) and [Duke](https://duke.edu/).
+Yifan Zhang (中文: 张一凡, 日本語: チャン・イーファン, Русский: Ифань Чжан) is a Ph.D. student in Computer Science at [Vanderbilt University (Vandy)](https://www.vanderbilt.edu/), under the supervision of Prof. Kevin J. Leach and Prof. Yu Huang at the Institute for Software Integrated Systems (ISIS).
+He is also jointly pursuing the Online Master of Science in Computer Science (OMSCS) at [Georgia Institute of Technology (GaTech)](https://www.gatech.edu/).
+Before joining Vanderbilt & GaTech, he earned his B.A., B.Eng., and M.Eng. from [China University of Petroleum (CUP)](https://www.cup.edu.cn/english/) at Beijing and worked as a machine learning engineer at the Intelligent Risk Management Lab at [JD.COM](https://corporate.jd.com/home).
+He has also worked as research intern at [Intel Corporation](https://www.intel.com/content/www/us/en/homepage.html) and [TikTok/ByteDance](https://www.bytedance.com/en/), and research associate at the [University of Hong Kong (HKU)](https://www.hku.hk/) and [Duke University (Duke)](https://duke.edu/).
 His research interests lie in neural-symbolic programming, data-centric AI, programming languages, software engineering, and compiler.